Logo of the brand Woermann Cigars

 Woermann Cigars 5th Generation

-At first, the name was a little puzzle to us, as it probably is to you as well.
-However, when you look at the family tradition, the explanation is quite simple.
-The current managing director of Wörmann Cigars, Peter Wörmann, is simply the fifth generation of the traditional company.
-With these cigarillos, long cigarillos, coronitas, and coronas, they wanted to emphasize once again that the name Wörmann has been synonymous with top quality for five generations.
+At first, the name was a bit of a mystery to us—probably to you as well.
+However, if you take a look at the family tradition, the explanation is quite simple.
+The (current at launch) managing director of Wörmann Cigars, Peter Wörmann, is quite simply the fifth generation of the traditional company.
+With these cigarillos, long cigarillos, coronitas, and coronas, the aim was once again to make it clear that the name Wörmann has stood for top quality for five generations now.

-Even the Wörmann family couldn't escape the consolidation within the cigar industry.
-As of January 1, 2023, the company was sold to the Vandermarliere family from Belgium.
-However, the location and production at the site will remain intact.
-The Belgian family has also been involved in cigar manufacturing for a very long time and is more than capable of maintaining the good quality of Wörmann products.
+Consolidation within the cigar industry has not passed the Wörmann family by either; as of January 1, 2023, the company was sold to the Vandermarliere family from Belgium.
+However, the location and production at the site will remain unchanged.
+The Belgian family has also been active in cigar manufacturing for a very long time and is more than capable of maintaining the high quality of Wörmann products.

-Dominican and Indonesian tobaccos are processed here.
-The affordable price is achieved by using a so-called HTL binder, where tobaccos are mixed with some cellulose in order to be used as a wrapper.
+Dominican and Indonesian tobaccos are used here.
+The favorable price comes from the use of a so-called HTL binder, in which tobaccos are blended with a small amount of cellulose to be used as a wrapper.
+Here you can find all cigars and cigarillos from Wörmann at a glance.

 Manufacturing types